MichelleCar/NoSQL-Challenge/README.md

         results = list(establishments.find(query, fields))

         Using '$set' to change the Business Type ID**

-4. The magazine is not interested in establishments in Dover, so we will remove all documents containing the "Dover" local authority (994 entries, using 'delete_many')
+3. The magazine is not interested in establishments in Dover, so we will remove all documents containing the "Dover" local authority (*994 entries*, using **'delete_many'**)
-5. Some of the number values are stored as strings, when they should be stored as numbers.
-Using 'update_many' we converted longitude and latitude to decimals using, {'$set': {"geocode.latitude": {'$toDecimal': "$geocode.latitude"}}}
+4. Some of the number values are stored as strings, when they should be stored as numbers.
+Using 'update_many' we converted longitude and latitude to decimals using, <{'$set': {"geocode.latitude": {'$toDecimal': "$geocode.latitude"}}}>

 Key thoughts:
 * Because the server is live, any changes are made in real time.
 That means that going back to a previous step and trying to make changes will result in errors.
 For example, after deleting all the records with local authority in "Dover", I noticed a small element I needed to make earlier in the code.
 After making hte change, any instructions related to searching and deleting the "Dover" documents no longer worked.
 I had to reinstall my JSON data to ensure that Dover was refreshed/reinstalled into the database to successfully run my code.